marktkimball/branch-hill-baptist/src/pages/leadership/index.md

   - name: Jim Blankenship
     subtitle: Missions Manager
     image: /img/jim-brenda-blankenship.jpg
-    bio: >
-      Brother Jim Blankenship has served for most of his 30-plus years at Branch Hill in the area of his passion.
+    bio: Brother Jim Blankenship has served for most of his 30-plus years at Branch Hill in the area of his passion.
 Brother Jim's love for missions is clear in the labor and dedication he has given to this service.
-Brother Jim and his wife, Brenda, have lived in the area all their lives and have a son and daughter-in-law who live in North Carolina.
+Brother Jim and his wife, Brenda, have lived in the area all their lives and have a son and daughter-in-law and three grandchildren.
 ---
 ## From the Pastor